Cesargarciajr/bloom-of-life/README.md

 --------

-# Bugs/Issues
+# Bugs/Unresolved Issues
 Debugging and troubleshooting were done constantly throughout development, however still two main problems with the website:

-1. The Sticky menu at the top of the page was designed to facilitate the navigation during the user experience however when clicked any of the sections, it crops a little bit the top of the section
+1. The Sticky menu at the top of the page was designed to facilitate the navigation during the user experience however when clicking any of the sections, it crops a little bit at the top of the section

 ![Alt text](assets/images/cropped-top.png "cropped section")